DOGE28/Zerto-Upgrade-Tutorial/README.md

 sudo nano /etc/hosts
 ```

-your file should look similar to this:
+Your file should look similar to this:

 ![alt text](image-9.png)

 If it doesn't, change the